Account Header.Menu

 Snus Side Effects

-Nicotine products, such as snus, can have various side effects due to their stimulating properties and addictive nature.
-Here are some possible snus side effects and why they occur:
+Nicotine products, such as snus, can have various side effects due to their stimulating properties and addictive nature:

 • - Addiction: Snus contains nicotine, an addictive substance.

-• - Increased heart rate and blood pressure: Nicotine stimulates adrenaline release, leading to elevated heart rate, constricted blood vessels, and higher blood pressure, potentially increasing the risk of heart disease.
+• - Increased heart rate and blood pressure: Nicotine stimulates adrenaline release, leading to elevated heart rate, constricted blood vessels, and higher blood pressure (a common risk factor for heart disease).

 • - Gastrointestinal problems: Some individuals may experience upset stomach, heartburn, or nausea, particularly when starting or using high-nicotine snus products.